2020 election filing begins, congressional maps approved

 In North Carolina, several federal offices will be contested in 2020.
 U.S. president, U.S. senator, N.C. governor, N.C. lieutenant governor, N.C. attorney general, N.C. auditor, N.C. commissioner of agriculture, N.C. commissioner of insurance, N.C. commissioner of labor, N.C. secretary of state.
 N.C. superintendent of public instruction and N.C. treasurer will be contested in partisan elections.

 A number of N.C.
-Supreme Court, N.C.
-Court of Appeals, and N.C.
-District Court judges will also be up for election on partisan ballots.
+Supreme Court and N.C.
+Court of Appeals will also be up for election on partisan ballots.
 All judicial candidates must file at the state elections office in Raleigh.

-Candidates for the three Watauga County Board of Education seats, three Watauga County Commissioners seats, Watauga County Register of Deeds and the NCGA candidates based in Watauga can file at the elections office in downtown Boone.
-Statewide and federal candidates must file at the N.C.
-State Board of Elections office in Raleigh.

-For Watauga County Commissioners, the races for each seat are separate as each commissioner represents a district, but the entire county votes for all of the seats.
-In the races, the top two vote-getting winners receive four-year terms while the third highest vote-getting winner gets a two-year term.

 (0) comments